Spark-NF/hls-downloader/README.md

 #### `-h`, `--header`, `httpHeaders`
 Headers to use when making HTTP requests.
-On the CLI, the header can be repeated.
+On the CLI, the header argument can be repeated.
 Format is "Name: value".

 ## Authors
 * [Spark-NF](https://github.com/Spark-NF)